 10. Fill-out and sign the Emergency Form

-YOU MUST COMPLETE all the above STEPS BEFORE THE FIRST DAY OF SCHOOL.
+BEFORE THE FIRST DAY OF SCHOOL.

 While we desire that every student attend Pines, we understand that not every student will necessarily be a 'good fit'.
 We understand that our program was designed to benefit most children, but there are some students who require additional programs and services that we are unable to provide.
 We reserve the right to dismiss any student at any time if we feel that they are not benefiting from OR detracting from our academic program.